jbarroso/clean-code/README.md

 Avoid returning it or accepting it as an argument in public APIs.

 ## Exploring and Learning Boundaries
-**Learning tests** instead of experimenting an trying out the new stuff in our production code, we could write some tests to explore our understanding of the thir-party code.
+**Learning tests** instead of experimenting an trying out the new stuff in our production code, we could write some tests to explore our understanding of the third-party code.
 ## Learning log4j
 ## Learning Tests Are Better Than Free
 With each release comes a new risk => we run the learning tests to see the changes.